Decoupled Multimodal Fusion for User Interest Modeling in Click-Through Rate Prediction: Methodology

 \section{Methodology}

 The framework of DMF is illustrated in Fig.~\ref{fig:dmf}.
 Due to the semantic gap between ID-based embeddings and multimodal representations, we use target-aware similarity scores as alignment signals.
 These features are fed into both the Similarity Histogram and DTA modules to derive complementary interest representations.
 In particular, the constructed features are transformed into learnable embeddings to enable computational decoupling within the DTA module.
 The CMM module fuses these representations to capture both semantic generalization and fine-grained behavioral patterns.
-The final representation is combined with auxiliary features (e.g., user profile embeddings) and fed into an MLP for prediction.
+The final representation is concatenated with the ID embedding of the target item and fed into an MLP for prediction.